 The purpose of this program is to prepare masters level nurses who are skilled in fulfilling leadership and executive roles within the health care system.
 The constantly changing nature of the current health care system demands masters level nurses who can serve as leaders for the nursing profession.
-In light of the current nursing shortage, there is an urgent need for nurse executives who can promote the growth of the profession as well as work to improve the current RN working conditions that have contributed to the decreasing numbers of active nurses.
-In addition, there is a great need for nursing faculty to prepare new nurses to enter the profession.
-Nurses who complete the Nursing Executive Leadership program will be prepared to fill either of these roles.
+An urgent need for nurse executives who can promote the growth of the profession as well as work to improve the quality and safety of patient care is essential.